 Two species of coffee are grown commercially.
 Coffea canephora, or robusta coffee, is an often bitter species that is usually considered low quality and is used as a filler in cheap grocery store coffee.
 The higher quality arabica coffee, Coffea arabica, is an understory tree or shrub which naturally grows in shade.
 However, mostly with an eye toward profit, there has been a movement to find ways to grow arabica coffee in the sun.

 Coffee is grown on nearly 10 million hectares in tropical regions around the world, areas that also harbor high levels of biodiversity.
 In the 1990s, farmers were encouraged to replace traditional shade grown coffee with sun cultivation in order to increase the yield of their coffee.
 In sun coffee systems, there is little or no canopy cover, and coffee trees are planted at high densities.
-In Latin America, 1.1 million of the 2.8 million hectares in coffee were converted to sun cultivation.
+In Latin America, 1.1 million of the 2.8 million hectares in coffee (41%) were converted to sun cultivation (Rice and Ward 1996).
 The impact of deforestation and conversion of shade coffee to sun coffee on biodiversity in these regions is much greater than the absolute levels of destruction would indicate.